- Roanoke, VA

 Beginning February 1, 2018, TCEQ required that all Permit by Rule (PBR) and Standard Permit (SP) Registrations be submitted through the ePermits program online via TCEQ STEERS.
 However, »

 On February 13, 2018 the TCEQ held a public forum at the Portland Community Center to discuss air quality issues in San Patricio County.
-While the meeting was specifically in response to recent »
+While the meeting was specifically in response to recent industrial growth and an uptick in public interest in »

 Sand is used in hydraulic fracturing operations (commonly known as "fracking") associated with oil and gas exploration and production operations.
-With the increase in demand for fracking sand »
+With the increase in demand for fracking sand (or frac sand), there is a significant increase in frac »

-In case you missed the announcement from TCEQ... the State of Texas Environmental Electronic Reporting System (STEERS) will not be available for ePermit submission this weekend for system »
+In case you missed the announcement from TCEQ... the State of Texas Environmental Electronic Reporting System (STEERS) will not be available for ePermit submission this weekend for system upgrades.
+The ePermits system will be unavailable from »

 After four years serving as the Executive Director for the Texas Commission on Environmental Quality (TCEQ), Richard A. Hyde, P.E., will be retiring in April."It has been a privilege to work for the people of this great state, but now it's time for »